-Our Call for Applications and our online application will be available beginning November 2, 2020.
+Our Call for Applications and our online application was available November 2, 2020.

 You may apply for one or more of the grants we are offering using a single application.
 Note an organization may submit only one application and may receive only one grant.

 We focus our grantmaking on our mission: to improve the quality of life for women and families in Anne Arundel County.

 We seek applications to fund all, or portions of, “programs” or “projects.”
 A project represents a single, focused endeavor.
 A program could be the main function of your organization or could be a collection of projects that are connected and complement each other in enabling the program to achieve its overall objective.
 AAWGT will fund a portion of an organization’s core program (including operational expenses) or a separate, free-standing project.

 In completing your application, remember the goal is to clearly describe your program/project.
 Sometimes shorter descriptions are clearer than longer ones so don’t repeat and don’t feel there is a requirement that you use every character allowed for your answer.

 Describe the issue or need your program/project addresses.
 Why is it significant?
 What have you done to determine there is community need and interest in your program/project?
 Make sure your proposal describes a cohesive program/project that will meet your clearly-described need with positive outcomes.